Meet The Advisors

 What does Cristina wish she knew about career development when she was in undergrad?

-“In short – anything.
+In short – anything.
 I was an excellent student, but when it came to skill marketing and job search basics, I was a disaster.
-Accessibility of university services looked much different back then; not everything had migrated online, and FIU was a massive school whose two main campuses were separated by the entirety of Greater Miami.
+Accessibility of university services looked much different back then; not everything had migrated online, and the campuses were massive and separated.
 We were registering for classes on paper and then waiting in line at the registrar.
-It seemed like too much of a hassle to so much as figure out where the Career Services department was located, much less utilize any of their services.
-Besides, I was about to enter the working world with a Bachelor’s degree from a top-rated university, which I assumed would be sufficient enough to launch me toward a lucrative career.
-Doors would swing open, the red carpet would roll out, and I’d waltz right into the job of my choice.
+It seemed like too much of a hassle to so much as figure out where the career services department was located, much less utilize any of their services.
+Besides, I was about to enter the working world with a bachelor’s degree from a top-rated university, which I assumed would be sufficient enough to launch me toward a lucrative career.
+Doors would swing open, the red carpet would roll out and I’d waltz right into the job of my choice.

 Spoiler alert: That’s not how it works.